Dean, Rhona, and Stumpy had a great evening with the Cubs at the 37th Argyll Scout Group. Read the testimonial HERE.

 "At Design in Action we are always looking for great speakers to deliver inspiring and insightful talks to our audiences.
 Dean Dunbar was a great asset to our outdoor sport themed event, where he spoke to a large audience made up of businesses, academics and designers.
 Through his talk, he was able to inspire every single person in the room by telling his story of bravery, excitement and his passion for extreme sport.
 Dean Dunbar is one of the best public speakers I have ever come across and am privileged to have met."

-Having taken on over 80 challenges around the world and set almost 20 world firsts, Dean has a large repertoire to draw upon.
+Having taken on well over 100 challenges around the world and set over 25 world firsts, Dean has a large repertoire to draw upon.
 Whether it be talking about becoming the first person to abseil the UK’s highest waterfall, or swim the UK’s highest loch, or being the first registered blind person to stand up paddle-board from the Scilly Isles to Cornwall, or bungee jump from a helicopter, Dean has many experiences to share.

 Dean has come up against many barriers, with many people telling him that it wouldn’t be possible for a blind person to do these things.
 Over the years he has made contact with some amazing people with a more “can do” attitude, and they have helped him to prove that the naysayers were wrong.